scroll to top

 Press enter or spacebar to select a desired language.

-The St. Charles City-County Library (“Library”) provides event rooms, meeting rooms, conference rooms, and study rooms for use by individuals, community groups, businesses, and organizations.
+The St. Charles City-County Library (“Library”) provides event rooms, community rooms, conference rooms, and study rooms for use by individuals, community groups, businesses, and organizations.

-Rooms are available on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.
-Use of the rooms does not imply the Library’s sponsorship or endorsement of the subject matter to be discussed or the ideas for which the group advocates.
-Presentations by groups or individuals using rooms under this policy do not constitute Library events and, therefore, are not subject to 15 CSR 30-200.015’s provision on age-appropriate designations.
+Rooms are available regardless of the beliefs or affiliations of the individuals or groups requesting their use.
+Use of Library rooms does not imply the Library’s sponsorship or endorsement of the subject matter presented or the views advocated.
+Presentations by outside individuals or groups do not constitute Library-sponsored events and are not subject to the provisions of 15 CSR 30-200.015 regarding age-appropriate content.

-This policy is not exhaustive, and all other Library policies apply during room usage.
-Room requests that do not clearly fall into categories or situations as outlined in this policy will be reviewed by the Library.
+This policy is not exhaustive; all other Library policies apply during room usage.
+The Library will review requests that fall outside the categories or conditions outlined in this policy.

 Types of Rooms

-2. Meeting & Conference Rooms - Meeting rooms have tables and chairs that may be moved by groups using the rooms.
-Conference rooms are furnished with a conference table and chairs and the room set-up cannot be changed.
+2. Community and Conference Rooms - Community rooms have tables and chairs that may be moved by individuals or groups using them.
+Conference rooms are furnished with a conference table and chairs, and the room set-up cannot be changed.
 Some technology and equipment may be available.

 3. Study Rooms - Rooms designed for individuals or small groups for quiet work and study.